This is the second post in a series on photography. If you missed the first, see Treasured Moments in Art.

 V. Back Up Your Photos

 Save your snapshots to your computer, a hard drive, the cloud or a storage app.
 I keep all my blog photos on my laptop.
 As I’ve mentioned before, I often use Printique (formally Adoramapix) for professional printing.
-They still offer free unlimited photo storage at their site.
-That is an outstanding deal!
-Most online photo sites have greatly limited the storage space offered for free.
-Your photos are in one place and you can organize by folders.
-When you need to print something, it’s easy to do.
-Some of my photos are stored there.
+They still offer free photo storage at their site.

 Flickr is another great photo community with great benefits.
 Late last year the free option at Flickr changed and limited storage to 1000 photos.
 On January 8th, 2019, if you had not deleted the excessive number of photos and did not upgrade to Flickr Pro, Flickr would delete the photos starting with the oldest until you are down to 1000.
 Flickr Pro users now have access to unlimited video and photo storage.
 The paid plan also includes in-depth stats, ad-free browsing, discounts on other services and 5K photo support.
 Starting early 2019, you’ll be able to upload videos up to ten minutes in length, up from the current three-minute limit.
-A Pro account will set you back $49.99 a year.
-Instead of moving all my photos, I went with the Pro plan as my back up choice.
+A Pro account will set you back $60.00 a year.

-Apple offers 15 GB of storage on iCloud.
-They offer 100 GB for $1 .99 per month, 200 GB for $2.99 a month, and 2 TB for $9.99 a month.
+Apple offers 5 GB of storage on iCloud free.
+They offer 200 GB storage and 2 TB storage.
+Price depends on location worldwide.
 Google and various other services all over the internet have similar plans.
 Find one you like and back up those photos!

 VI.
 Print Your Favorites